Book Resources Guide for Expats

 Shadow of the Wind by Carlos Ruiz Zafon

-This is a must read for anyone who plans on living in Barcelona.
+This is a must-read for anyone who plans on living in Barcelona.
 Ruiz Zafon, a Barcelona native, has written a love-letter of a novel to the city in this beautiful book.
-It combines history, romance and mystery and has been on the international best-seller list for sometime.
+It combines history, romance, and mystery and has been on the international best-seller list for some time.
 The vivid descriptions of the various parts of town will make you want to discover or re-discover them all over again.

 Zorro by Isabel Allende

 Although Allende is a Latin American author, she is hugely popular in Spain.
-Her most successful novel House of the Spirits was a prize winning work of fiction and if you are looking for a dramatic read to accompany you in your hammock, Zorro is just as much fun.
+Her most successful novel House of the Spirits was a prize-winning work of fiction and if you are looking for a dramatic read to accompany you in your hammock, Zorro is just as much fun.
 Reading Allende in English will give you a feel for the cadence of Spanish too – there is something quite different about a translated book.
 An easy way to lay the groundwork for picking up Spanish.

 Cathedral of the Sea by Ildefonso Falcones